henry2004y/FieldTracer.jl/docs/src/log.md

 ## Limitations

 * Currently most tracing functions in the package assume regular grid, meaning that the size of each cell is not changing.
 However, the whole grid information is passed all the way down to the kernel functions, which may be a waste of memory.

+* The underlying package [UnstructuredGrids.jl](https://github.com/gridap/UnstructuredGrids.jl) is no longer maintained.
+I need to look for a better substitution, the best choice as of now is [Meshes.jl](https://github.com/JuliaGeometry/Meshes.jl).